Resource Furniture furnished Axiom Desert House, a custom-built, luxury prefab home nestled in the deserts of Palm Springs.

 Out on the lanai beside the pool, the Flex Outdoor is a modular, multipurpose sofa featuring the very same movable backrests and sofa islands.
 This allows the sofa to be reconfigured for entertaining in the home’s central outdoor space; the Flex Outdoor can be used as an outdoor sofa, chaise lounge, or even as an additional bed when needed.

-The junior master suite is also designed to optimize space doubling as a den/media room and guest room with the Tango Sectional wall bed.
+The junior master suite is also designed to optimize space, doubling as a den/media room and guest room with the Tango Sectional wall bed.
 This vertically opening queen-size wall bed features an integrated sectional sofa, with sliding seats to offer both standard and reclining seating depths.
-When the Turkels host family, the junior master functions as a comfortable guest suite with direct access to the pool.
+When the Turkels host family, their guests can enjoy direct access to the pool.

-Axiom Desert House debuted this February as a Modernism Week Featured Home and gained national attention for its groundbreaking innovations in high-end prefab construction and flexible, sustainable design.
-While Modernism Week 2019 has come an end and the press and tour groups slowly filter out, the Turkel family is only just settling in to this spectacular multi-functional family home.
+Axiom Desert House made its debut in February 2019 as a Modernism Week Featured Home and gained national attention for its groundbreaking innovations in high-end prefab construction and flexible, sustainable design.